pyrod3v/MoreEnchanting/README.md

 If you have found a bug or just want to suggest a feature or improvement, you can [make an issue on this repository](https://github.com/pyrod3v/MoreEnchanting/issues).

 ## License
-More Enchanting is licensed under [CC-BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
-You may redistribute or modify this work for non-commercial purposes, but give appropriate credit, provide a link to the license and indicate if changes were made.
+More Enchanting is licensed under [AGPL-3.0](https://www.gnu.org/licenses/agpl-3.0.html).
 Redistribution of this mod is only allowed on Modrinth and CurseForge.